About Tapia Conference

 - Connect with others with common backgrounds, ethnicities, disabilities, and gender to create communities that extend beyond the conference

-- Engage with computing leaders in academia and industry
+- Engage with computing leaders in academia, industry, and government labs

 - Be inspired by great presentations and conversations with leaders with common backgrounds